Description

 It is possible that these sophisticated chairs are Irish in origin.
 The unusually deep and bold acanthus-carved knees are a further indication of this.

-Nb. one chair is of a later date (19th century) – virtually indistinguishable from the other and of the same superb quality.
+Nb.
+One chair is of a later date (19th century) – virtually indistinguishable from the other and of the same superb quality.

 Both are tight in the joints and of excellent colour and condition throughout.
 Ready to use.